grassrootseconomics/eth-tracker/README.md

 * NATS server
 * Access to a Celo RPC node

+See [docker-compose.yaml](dev/docker-compose.yaml) for an example on how to run a deploy a single instance.

 ### 1. Build the Docker image

 We provide pre-built images for `linux/amd64`.
 See the packages tab on Github.